-Initially, any complaint that is received by an official with authority to institute corrective measures (whether coming directly from the complainant or from a mandatory reporter) will be considered an informal complaint and the Title IX Coordinator or a Deputy Title IX Coordinator will be responsible for meeting with the complainant, alerting the complainant of his/her rights as a complainant, discussing supportive measures the University can provide, providing the appropriate supportive measures, and helping the complainant understand the process for filing a formal complaint if he/she so chooses.
+Initially, any complaint will be considered an informal complaint and the Title IX Coordinator, or a Deputy Title IX Coordinator will be responsible for meeting with the complainant, alerting the complainant of his/her rights as a complainant, discussing supportive measures the University can provide, providing the appropriate supportive measures, and helping the complainant understand the process for filing a formal complaint if he/she so chooses.

-In order to move forward in the process of being investigated and adjudicated, Title IX Cases and Texas Law Cases must move from being an informal complaint to a formal complaint by meeting the following guidelines:
+To initiate an investigation and adjudication, Title IX Cases and Texas Law Cases must move from being an informal complaint to a formal complaint by meeting the following guidelines:

 - a) an allegation of a Title IX or Texas Law case is made; and - b) either - i.
 The alleged victim makes the choice to move forward with the investigation and adjudication of the case by signing a written formal complaint document indicating that he/she wishes to proceed with the institution investigating and adjudicating the case; or - ii.
-If the alleged victim does not wish to sign a formal complaint document, the Title IX Coordinator will utilize the procedure found in Section 7 and may, on his/her own motion, sign a formal complaint document if it is determined that it is essential to initiate formal complaint procedures on the Title IX Coordinator's own motion to protect the community at large because: a) the allegation involves such a significant risk to the safety of the overall community; or b) it is advisable for another reason to take up the case to protect members of the campus community.
-Otherwise, as per the Section 7 guidelines, if it is decided that the allegation does not involve a significant risk to the safety of the overall community or it is not necessary to protect members of the campus community, the Title IX Coordinator may close the case, and will create a record for the University's Title IX files detailing why this decision was made and how it was not clearly unreasonable under Title IX standards.
+If the alleged victim does not wish to sign a formal complaint document, the Title IX Coordinator will utilize the procedure found in Section 3 and may, on his/her own motion, sign a formal complaint document if it is determined that it is essential to initiate formal complaint procedures on the Title IX Coordinator's own motion to protect the community at large because: a) the allegation involves such a significant risk to the safety of the overall community; or b) it is advisable for another reason to take up the case to protect members of the campus community.
+Otherwise, the Title IX Coordinator may close the case and will create a record for the University's Title IX files detailing why this decision was made and how it was not clearly unreasonable under Title IX standards.

-For purposes of cases involving only Institutional Offenses, formal complaints may be made using the complaint procedures outlined in the Student Code of Conduct or Employee Handbook (whichever is applicable to the person making the allegation).
+For cases involving only Institutional Offenses, formal complaints may be made using the complaint procedures outlined in the Student Code of Conduct or Employee Handbook (whichever applies to the person making the allegation).